 Pasteurization takes place before filling dairy fresh milk into containers to kill most of the microorganisms that cause spoilage.
 The original taste is normally maintained.
 Although the UHT process changes the taste slightly, it kills all the spores in milk.

-Rumor has it that McDonald’s makes their deserts with UHT milk.
+Rumor has it that certain franchises make their deserts with UHT milk.
 It’s also rumored that UHT milk is the kind of milk served on planes and trains.
 I can’t confirm either rumor but if a milk product has a label, the type of milk you’re drinking when you inspect the label could surprise you.

 There’s nothing wrong with drinking UHT milk.
 In my opinion, it’s safer to store and drink due to its longer shelf life.
-The stores here import UHT milk from Australia and New Zealand.
+The stores in the Philippines import UHT milk from Australia and New Zealand.
 I prefer Cowhead, imported from Australia and distributed by Ben Foods in Singapore.